julyndav/PowerBI/NYC_Dog_Bite_Analysis/README.md

 <br></br>

 ## Data Analysis Insights:
-1. Over 70% of the dogs were not spayed or neutered.
+1. Almost 75% of the dogs in the bite study were not spayed or neutered.
-2. The majority of dogs involved in bite attacks where Male at 46%.
-Females were reportedly involved in only 19% of bite incidences.
+2. Male dogs made up 38% of incidents with females nvolved in only 15% of bite incidences.
-3. Unknown Gender: These dogs accounts for 36% of bite incidences.
-The unknown factor could come from the dog running off after the incident occured.
+3. Unknown Gender: These dogs accounts for 46% of bite incidences.
+There are many factors that could attribute to 'unknown' status such as the dog running off after the incident occured.
-4. <b>Data Discrepancy Insight:</b> Dogs listed with an age of 0 likely represent cases where the dogs ran away after the bite incident.
-This ties in with the "unknown gender" variable, as these dogs are often not captured and their details remain unverified.
-We would expect the counts of "age 0" and "unknown gender" to be similar, as it's unlikely that a dog's age would be known without knowing its gender.
-This discrepancy suggests that there may be inconsistencies in how data was recorded for runaway dogs.